What you need to know about tanning and laser hair removal

 If you’re thinking about getting laser hair removal, there are some important things you need to know to get the best results from your treatments – especially when it comes to tanning.

 If you’re interested in getting laser hair removal, or would like more information about the treatment, we’d recommend coming in for a complimentary consultation.
-You’ll have a detailed discussion with a member of our expert team to go through your options and discuss the results you’d like.
+You’ll have a detailed discussion with a member of our expert team to go through your options and discuss the results you can achieve.